 Coming from a creative background, people often look quite puzzled when I tell them I’m a Full Stack Developer.
 It seems the stigma of the maths-obsessed programmer is still fairly prominent in most social circles.
 However, when I explain that coding is actually… quite creative, puzzled expressions turn into intrigue.

 It’s no wonder why the world of programming is full of closeted-creatives (ask around any development team - I’m sure you’ll be surprised at the number of hobbyist musicians/writers/artists).
-Below are some of the reasons I believe why creativity is so rife, not to mention vital, to the world of programming.
+In fact, I believe creativity in coding is vital.
+Below are some reasons coding and creativity go hand-in-hand.

 Ever thought of a killer app idea that could change the world?
 Coding empowers anyone, not just those with prior knowledge or programming experience to realise their most lofty ambitions by putting the tools firmly in their hands.
 The bare minimum requirement being just a simple computer.
 They needn’t cost much and yes, even a phone will do (although an internet connection certainly helps).

 all you need to recreate the vision in your head on the blank canvas is to master the necessary tools

 As with anyone learning to paint, all you need to recreate the vision in your head on the blank canvas is to master the necessary tools.

 Programming is no different, except instead of paintbrushes, it’s hard earned computer wizardry.
 Yes, it can take many years to learn all the programming concepts and skills required to achieve your goals (not to mention a hell of a lot of patience), but over time your potential to create anything will become limitless.
 After all, even the almighty Amazon (no link required!), started its life in Jeff Bezos’ rented garage.